-With the rapid progress of measuring equipment and communication technology, we can now obtain huge amounts of data in a variety of areas ranging from natural phenomena to the social activities of human beings.
+Due to the rapid progress of measuring equipment and communication technology, we can now obtain huge amounts of data in a variety of areas ranging from natural phenomena to the social activities of human beings.
 Data science systematizes methodologies for extracting valuable information from these vast amounts of data, and related fields cover a wide range, including mathematical statistics, information science, machine learning, and information visualization.

 The purpose of these lectures is for beginners in data science to learn the methodologies of the field by gaining a broad overview of everything from data preprocessing to the basics of machine learning (both unsupervised and supervised).

-This class also introduces the latest trends in machine learning in order to direct students' interest toward the ever-evolving technology of data science.
+This class also introduces the latest trends in machine learning to direct students' interest toward the everevolving technology of data science.

-This course starts in the Autumn semester.
+This course will start in this October.

 Students need to take this course in the same semester of "Exercise for Data Science".

-- Understand the basics of data science - · Understand the basic methods of machine learning (unsupervised and supervised)
+• Understand the basics of data science

+• Understand the basic methods of machine learning (unsupervised and supervised)